brouberol/blog/content/my-dm-toolkit.md

 ## Spell cards

-After a few game nights, I started to notice that one of my players (who was a first-timer), was spending a lot of time looking at his phone under the table.
+After a few game nights, I started to notice that one of my players (who was a first-timer) was spending a lot of time looking at his phone under the table.
 When I pointed this out, he said that he was actually reading his spells descriptions.
 He was feeling a bit overwhelmed by the number of spells he needed to master, and was afraid of not thinking of the "right" spell to use.
-As a consequence, he had issues following the game, because he was too focused on his spells under the table instead of on focusing on what was happening _at_ the table.
+As a consequence, he had issues following the game, because he was distracted by his spells under the table, instead of focusing on what was happening _at_ the table.

 To remedy this issue, [Etienne](https://etnbrd.com/) and I worked on a way to print physical spell cards to gift each spellcaster.
 We had several goals for this project:

-- the text would need to be in french but the tooling could export the english spells version as well
+- the text should be in french but the tooling should be able to export the english spells version as well
 - it should be easy to visually sort the spells by level
 - it should be easy to determine the type of spell (utility, healing, damage dealing, buff, debuff, control, etc)
 - it should be easy to know what dice to roll (I noticed that new players had difficulties knowing which of their dice was the d8, d10 or d12)